 As far as complaints go, slow processing seems to be a common concern among Twine investors.
 Customers making a withdrawal from their Twine account cited wait times in excess of 10 business days before gaining access to their funds.
 Others reported a three-week waiting period to have their account application processed.

 Unfortunately, this is the only Twine feedback we could find.
 It doesn’t have a Better Business Bureau or Trustpilot page, and no complaints have been lodged against it on the Consumer Financial Protection Bureau.

 How can I get in touch with customer service?

 Now that your account is open, here’s how you can get the most out of it:

 - Review your investment preferences.
 Line them up with your risk tolerance, income and goals.

 - Log in.
 Use the online dashboard or mobile app to monitor and manage your accounts.

 - Set up investment goals.
 Set up as many individual or joint investment goals as you need.

 - Recurring deposits.
 Set up recurring deposits from one or both of your linked accounts to reach your savings goals faster.

 Unlike other robo-advisors, couples can organize their money according to joint short and long term financial goals.
-Plus, you can create individual goals and fund them manually or with recurring deposits.
+Plus, you can fund them manually or with recurring deposits.